Families In Wild Multimedia: A Multimodal Database for Recognizing Kinship: Benchmarks

+Finally, let $P(q)$ represent the evaluation of media \dif{features} of template $Q$ upon being trained on $P$, and vice versa for $Q(p)$ to use knowledge from both \dif{directions:}

-The score produced is the result of the templates fused together from media to an \ac{svm} and then to a score.
+The similarity score is the result of the templates fused.

 The benefit of \acp{svm} is in the kernel.
-Specifically, this linear, max-margin modeling scheme has proven effective at separating non-linear feature space for boolean classes $i$ and $j$, where $y_{ij}=\pm1$ for instances of the same ($+$) and different ($-$) classes.
-Thus, the implicit embedding function (\ie kernel) $K(x_i, x_j, y_{ij})=\varphi(x_i, y_i)\varphi(x_j, y_j)$ projects the encoding pair to a non-linear space such that the \ac{svm} learns the best hyperplane $\mathbf{w}^T K(x_i, x_j, y_{ij}) + b = 0$ to separates the two classes by (1) maximizing the margin and (2) minimizing the loss on the training set.
-Then, the predicted class is inferred as $\hat{y}=\mathbf{w}^T\varphi(x_i)\varphi(x_j) + b_i$.
-Specifically, we used \emph{dlib's} \ac{svm}, L2 regularized cosine-loss with class-weighted hinge-loss, \ie
+Specifically, the linear, max-margin modeling scheme of a vanilla \ac{svm} has proven effective at separating a non-linear feature space between two classes; (\ie $i$ and $j$, where $y_{ij}=\pm1$ for the same ($+$) and different ($-$) classes).
+Thus, the implicit embedding function (\ie kernel) $K(x_i, x_j, y_{ij})=\varphi(x_i, y_i)\varphi(x_j, y_j)$ projects the encoding pair to a non-linear space such that the \ac{svm} learns the best hyperplane $\mathbf{w}^T K(x_i, x_j, y_{ij}) + b = 0$ separating the two classes.
+This is done on \dif{the} training set by (1) maximizing the margin and (2) minimizing the loss-- weights $\mathbf{w}$ are learned, while bias terms $b$ are set to 1 (\ie concatenated on $\mathbf{w}$, as an added dimension).
+Also, $K(x_i, x_j, y_{ij})=\exp{\frac{||x_i- x_j||^2}{2\sigma^2}}$ for ${y_{ij}\in\{-, +\}}$ as the respective class (\ie Gaussian RBF kernel~\cite{scholkopf2002learning} projects all \dif{features} to a higher dimension).
+Then, the predicted class is inferred as $\hat{y}=\mathbf{w}^T\varphi(x_i)\varphi(x_j) + b$.
+We used \emph{dlib's}~\cite{king2009dlib}-- L2 regularized cosine-loss with class-weighted hinge-loss, \ie \mycommfont[1]{ \ttfamily#1} \SetCommentSty{mycommfont}